anagnostop/gio-research/content/authors/erbene-de-castro-maia-junior/_index.md

 # Username (this should match the folder name and the name on publications)
 authors:
-- "Erbene de Castro Maia Junior"
+- erbene-de-castro-maia-junior

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
 role: M.S.
-Student in Computer Engineering
+Student of Computer Engineering

 # Organizations/Affiliations
 organizations: